jlfbetting/WN-NS3/README.md

-# WN-NS3
+# WIRELESS NETWORKING NS3 ASSIGNMENT 2016
-NS-3 assignment of the 'Wireless Communications' course, by J.L.F.
+NS-3 assignment of the 'Wireless Networking' course at TU Delft, by J.L.F.
 Betting, student nr 4016513

 The C++ files contain several variables that can be changed by adding arguments at execution and compilation.
 Execute the files with thae --printHelp argument to obtain more information about this.
 The .sh script should be placed directly in the ns-3.24 directory, the .cc files go into the scratch folder.